A house fire can be disastrous. The truth is both your health and your property can be destroyed by fire.

 What about food that comes in jars or cans?

 Food that has been sealed may seem to be fine, but if it has been exposed to heat from a fire, it may no longer be edible.
 Even if the jar or container is intact, high heat can activate microorganisms that lead to food deterioration or produce an unpleasant flavor.
-Toxic gases can also penetrate metal cans and sealed glass jars and ruin food.
+Toxic gasses can also penetrate metal cans and sealed glass jars and ruin food.

 Cosmetics & Medicines